Orchestrator license period is set in accordance with the chosen licensing program. When this period is over, you must update the license.

 Recovered VM License Statuses

 In Orchestrator, a recovered VM can have one of the following license statuses:

 - Licensed — the machine has licenses assigned and is fully managed by Orchestrator.

-- [Applies only to Rental licenses] New — the machine was added to an orchestration plan within the current calendar month.
+- [Applies only to Rental licenses] New — the machine was added to a recovery plan within the current calendar month.
 The machine will be fully managed by Orchestrator until the end of the current month.

 - Unlicensed — the machine does not have licenses assigned, as there are no more licenses in the license pool.
 The unlicensed machine will have either the Licensed by Exceed or Unlicensed status.

 - Licensed by Exceed — the machine has no licenses assigned but is within the allowed increase limit.
-The machine can be used in orchestration plans until the end of the grace period.
+The machine can be used in recovery plans until the end of the grace period.